 How much will this project affect the university operating budget, and what will it do to tuition?

 The fitness center's construction is paid for by corporate and private donors and state development funding.
 The Student Government Association voted in 2016 to authorize a new per-student fee beginning in Fall 2017 to cover the center's annual operating budget.
-The fee is $125 per semester for residential undergraduate students and $60 per semester for commuters.
+The fee is $125 per semester for full-time undergraduate students and $63 per semester for part-time undergrad students.

 Do students want a new center?

 A 2013 student survey conducted by the Student Government Association found strong support for building a new facility.
 In November 2016, SGA voted overwhelmingly in favor of formal plans for the center, as well as a plan to enact a new student fee to support its operations.